Skip to content

 While embedding:

-• You need to make your map public (therefore accessible to everyone that has the embed link).
+• You need to make your map public (therefore accessible to everyone who has the embed link).

 • Your map can only be viewed, not edited.